"I don't want my brain to stop working."

 "I'm at War with My Parents"

 Around age 11 or 12, Bill's stubborn rebellion prompted his parents to send him to a psychologist.
-In that session, the young Gates made a declaration that would have been alarming from most children: "I'm at war with my parents."
+In that session, the young Gates told the psychologist: "I'm at war with my parents."

 The therapist's advice?
 Stop fighting him.
 Give him more leeway.